archiejs/archiejs-core/README.md

 ArchieJs is a way of breaking up large nodejs projects into independent modules and solves the tight coupling problem.

 Each module can provide for and consume from other modules.
 A module is similar to java packages, or dependency injection frameworks; and have a lifecycle, ie. they are initialized and terminated (optional).

 Other features are built on top of this modular architecture - such as easily breaking up the projects into different microservies, or having to write lesser boiler plate code, etc.

 ## Advantages

-1. Loose coupling: Organizing nodejs project into small independent modules.
+1. Loose coupling: Organizing nodejs project into small independent modules using dependency injection.
 The modules act like Java packages, where they make limited functionality publicaly available.
 2. Manage lifecycle of modules: Archiejs knows the dependencies between different modules in the project and initializes them in the right sequence.
 (In the next versions, this can be built on to manage lifecycle events of modules).